Elpeaze/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script to switch current user
+To switch the current user to the user